Angle modulation

-Angle modulation is a class of carrier modulation that is used in telecommunications transmission systems.
+Angle modulation is a class of signal modulation that is used in telecommunication transmission systems using carrier waves.
 The class comprises frequency modulation (FM) and phase modulation (PM), and is based on altering the frequency or the phase, respectively, of a carrier signal to encode the message signal.
 This contrasts with varying the amplitude of the carrier, practiced in amplitude modulation (AM) transmission, the earliest of the major modulation methods used widely in early radio broadcasting.

 Foundation

 In general form, an analog modulation process of a sinusoidal carrier wave may be described by the following equation: